IBM-Cloud/docs/services/IoT/applications/api.md

 ## Accessing the HTTP REST API documentation
 {: #api_link}

-To access the {{site.data.keyword.iot_short_notm}} HTTP REST API documentation and obtain more information about how to build and customize your applications, go to  https://docs.internetofthings.ibmcloud.com/swagger/v0002.html.
+To access the {{site.data.keyword.iot_short_notm}} HTTP REST API documentation and obtain more information about how to build and customize your applications, go to the following URL:  [https://docs.internetofthings.ibmcloud.com/swagger/v0002.html](https://docs.internetofthings.ibmcloud.com/swagger/v0002.html)

 The only version of the {{site.data.keyword.iot_short_notm}} HTTP REST API that is supported is version 2.
 Ensure that your {{site.data.keyword.iot_short_notm}} solutions are using version 2.

 # HTTP REST messaging API for applications
 {: #rest_messaging_api}